chidreams/Artemis-Patch-Collection-RPCS3/README.md

-# Aldo's PS3 Cheat Database to RPCS3 Patching System By ChiDreams
+# Aldo’s PS3 Cheat Database → RPCS3 Patching System Ported & Maintained by ChiDreams

-## Introduction
+## Overview

-This project is dedicated to porting Aldo's extensive PS3 cheat database to the RPCS3 patching system.
-Our goal is to make these cheats more accessible and easy to use within the RPCS3 emulator.
+This project exists to convert and preserve Aldo’s classic PS3 cheat database in a modern, RPCS3‑compatible patch format.
+Every patch in this collection has been manually reviewed, converted, and structured so users can apply cheats directly through RPCS3’s patching system no external tools, no guesswork.

+This work was done independently due to the lack of meaningful support or guidance from the RPCS3 Discord.
+Instead of waiting for help that never comes, this project ensures the community gets a reliable, accessible, and properly maintained cheat library.

-## Features
+## What’s Included

-- Supports approximately 2900 games.
+- Supports approximately 468 games of the 2900 titles
 - Easy to use: simply select the game and apply the cheat.
+- RPCS3‑native YAML patch format
+- Consistent structure for easy navigation
-- Regular updates: we aim to keep the cheat database up-to-date with new games and cheats.
+- Ongoing updates: we aim to keep the cheat database up-to-date with new games and cheats.

 ## How it Works